superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 ## Improving Search with Collaborative Filtering

 Collaborative filtering leverages connections between entities to enhance search:

-- **Knowledge Graph** — Construct a knowledge graph with nodes representing entities and edges representing relationships.
+- 1. **Knowledge Graph** — Construct a knowledge graph with nodes representing entities and edges representing relationships.
-- **Node Embeddings** — Generate an embedding vector for certain key node properties like title, description etc.
+- 2. **Node Embeddings** — Generate an embedding vector for certain key node properties like title, description etc.
-- **Vector Index** — Build a vector similarity index on the node embeddings.
+- 3. **Vector Index** — Build a vector similarity index on the node embeddings.
-- **Similarity Search** — For a search query, find nodes with most similar embeddings.
+- 4. **Similarity Search** — For a search query, find nodes with most similar embeddings.
-- **Collaborative Adjustment** — Based on a node’s connections, propagate and adjust similarity scores using algorithms like PageRank.
+- 5. **Collaborative Adjustment** — Based on a node’s connections, propagate and adjust similarity scores using algorithms like PageRank.
-- **Edge Weighting** — Weight adjustments based on edge types, strengths, confidence levels etc.
+- 6. **Edge Weighting** — Weight adjustments based on edge types, strengths, confidence levels etc.
-- **Score Normalization** — Normalize adjusted scores to maintain relative rankings.
+- 7. **Score Normalization** — Normalize adjusted scores to maintain relative rankings.
-- **Result Reranking** — Rerank initial results based on adjusted collaborative scores.
+- 8. **Result Reranking** — Rerank initial results based on adjusted collaborative scores.
-- **User Context** — Further adapt based on user profile, history and preferences.
+- 9. **User Context** — Further adapt based on user profile, history and preferences.

 ## Fueling Knowledge Graphs with Flywheel Learning

-Fueling the RAG Engine : The Data Flywheel
+### Fueling the RAG Engine : The Data Flywheel

 Building a high-performing retrieval-augmented generation (RAG) system that continuously improves requires implementing… ai.plainenglish.io

 Knowledge graphs unlocked new reasoning capabilities for language models by providing structured world knowledge.
-But constructing high-quality graphs remains challenging.
-This is where flywheel learning comes in — continuously improving the knowledge graph by analyzing system interactions.
+But constructing high-quality graphs remains challenging This is where flywheel learning comes in — continuously improving the knowledge graph by analyzing system interactions.

 ### The Knowledge Graph Flywheel
-**Instrumentation** — Log all system queries, responses, scores, user actions etc. Provide visibility into how the knowledge graph is being used.
+1. **Instrumentation** — Log all system queries, responses, scores, user actions etc. Provide visibility into how the knowledge graph is being used.
-**Analysis** — Aggregate usage data to surface poor responses.
+2. **Analysis** — Aggregate usage data to surface poor responses.
 Cluster and analyze these responses to identify patterns indicating knowledge gaps.
-**Curation** — Manually review problematic responses and trace issues back to missing or incorrect facts in the graph.
+3. **Curation** — Manually review problematic responses and trace issues back to missing or incorrect facts in the graph.
-**Remediation** — Directly modify the graph to add missing facts, improve structure, increase clarity etc. Fix the underlying data issues.
+4. **Remediation** — Directly modify the graph to add missing facts, improve structure, increase clarity etc. Fix the underlying data issues.
-**Iteration** — Continuously loop through the steps above.
+5. **Iteration** — Continuously loop through the steps above.
 Each iteration further enhances the knowledge graph.

-Streaming Data Ingestion
+### Streaming Data Ingestion

-Streaming live data sources like news and social media provides a constant flow of new information to keep the knowledge graph current.
+- Streaming live data sources like news and social media provides a constant flow of new information to keep the knowledge graph current.

-Specialized infrastructure handles high-volume ingestion into the graph.
+- Specialized infrastructure handles high-volume ingestion into the graph.

 ### Active Learning

-Use query generation to identify and fill critical knowledge gaps, beyond what streaming provides.
+- Use query generation to identify and fill critical knowledge gaps, beyond what streaming provides.
-Discover holes in the graph, formulate questions, retrieve missing facts, and add them.
+- Discover holes in the graph, formulate questions, retrieve missing facts, and add them.

 ### The Flywheel Effect